aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: connect

+      Total timeout for acquiring a connection from pool.
+The time consists connection establishment for a new connection or waiting for a free connection from a pool if pool connection limits are exceeded.

+      For pure socket connection establishment time use :attr:`sock_connect`.

+      :class:`float`, ``None`` by default.

+   .. attribute:: sock_connect

-      A timeout for connecting to a peer.
+      A timeout for connecting to a peer for a new connection, not given from a pool.
+See also :attr:`connect`.

       :class:`float`, ``None`` by default.